 Deciding on a unique name for your LLC in Iowa is essential.
 Without a distinct name, the Iowa Secretary of State won’t let you register your business.
 As a result, you’ll need to decide your LLC name before forming your LLC and submitting the necessary paperwork.

 You want to be sure your LLC’s official name isn’t already being used in the state of Iowa.
-To see whether your desired name is available, use the Secretary of State’s business entities search.
+To see whether your desired name is available, follow the instructions on our Iowa business name lookup page.
 You’ll also want to consult the state statute of naming requirements to know what words can and cannot be used.